Human mitochondrial DNA haplogroup: Phylogeny

-Major mtDNA Haplogroups
+Major mtDNA haplogroups

 Estimated world map of human migrations based on mtDNA haplogroups.

+Inferred peopling of Eurasia based on mtDNA haplogroups.

 Macro-haplogroup L

 Macro-haplogroup L is the most basal of human mtDNA haplogroups, from which all other haplogroups descend (specifically, from haplogroup L3).
 These haplogroups represent the majority of the typical sub-Saharan mtDNA variability.
 Approximately 65% of the European L lineages mostly likely arrived during the Arab conquest of Iberian Peninsula and Sicily and during the period of Atlantic slave trade.
 The remaining 35% of L mtDNAs form European-specific subclades, revealing that the gene flows from sub-Saharan Africa toward Europe from 11,000 years ago.